kubev2v/forklift/docs/enhancements/ova-ovfenv.md

 ## Summary

 In the current implementation, Forklift supports importing OVAs exported from vSphere, to run on KubeVirt.
-Some (arguably most) OVAs rely on certain environment variables to be set in the guest in order to function correctly.
-Right now, Forklift does not provide a clear way to configure these environment variables during the migration.
+Most OVAs expect to be able to obtain runtime configuration options - also known as OVF environment XML - on boot via `vmtoolsd --cmd 'info-get guestinfo.ovfEnv'`.
+Right now, Forklift does not provide a clear way to configure these OVF environment XML during the migration.
 This is a shortcoming which may prevent users from being able to run VMs imported from OVAs.
 This proposal is to add several features to the migration process from OVA providers to address this issue.
-By making the necessary environment variables queriably via REST API prior to migration, and providing tools to inject them into the guest, Forklift will be able to support a much wider variety of OVAs.
+By making the necessary OVF environment XML queriably via REST API prior to migration, and providing tools to inject them into the guest, Forklift will be able to support a much wider variety of OVAs.
 The newly added functionality will be optional and backwards compatible with existing Plans, allowing users to continue using the existing functionality without any changes.

 ## Motivation